remiliacorp/boogi/content/projects/remilia_cards.md

 Monsters, aside from having agency and influence, have resistance as a defense resource, which can be used to block another player's monsters in combat, same as mtg, attacking player selects monsters to attack with, defending player selects monsters to block those with, monsters deal damage to each other depending on influence and are removed from the game if resistance is exceeded, but excess influence from the attacker will always pass through the defending monster and attack the defending player.
 This is a brief summary of the imaginary fundamentals which allow me to think up a couple designs.
 ```

 ## Commentary

-Here we achieve a blend of artificially scarce collectable & transparent gamification, with actual artistic interest as well as the complexity of long-term speculative value tied to artist's clout; while giving a space to explore Ome Onno's creative meditations on TCG meta.
+Here we achieve a blend of artificially scarce collectable & transparent gamification, with actual artistic interest as well as the complexity of long-term speculative value tied to artist's clout; while giving a space to explore Ome Onno's creative meditations on TCG meta in the form of a conceptual Alternate Reality Game.